Resources to support local areas’ roles and responsibilities in keeping people safe.

 Other resources to support work on safeguarding adults

-- Safeguarding list of resources: a consolidated list of key safeguarding resources for council, care provider and wider partners' staff
+- Safeguarding list of resources: a consolidated list of key safeguarding resources for council, care providers, safeguarding adult boards and wider partners

 - MCA including DoLs: a list of key resources for councils and their partners on implementing the Mental Capacity Act including the Deprivation of Liberty Safeguards